Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 down-arrow

-Contending with the increased interest by Boards and executive leaders in cybersecurity, CISOs and security teams need a risk assessment model that can easily translate cyber risk data into financial insights.
+With the increased interest by Boards and executive leaders in cybersecurity, CISOs and security teams need a cyber risk assessment template that can easily translate cyber risk data into financial insights.
 Cybersecurity data can be pretty technical and is not easily understood by business-side professionals.
 Yet, these insights can no longer be glossed over because they seem daunting.
 Security professionals can leverage the Factor Analysis of Information Risk (FAIR) model to assess cyber risks in financial terms.

 FAIR is the only international standard quantitative model for information security and operational risk.
 This model translates the impact of these risks by analyzing risk scenarios and aggregating the scenarios to quantify potential loss exposure in financial terms.